The Virginia Mediation Network Andrew R. Pizzi Scholarship

 2. The applicant's identifying information, such as name and school, will be removed from applications when the Scholarship Selection Committee reviews applications.

-Announcement: The awards will be presented during the Annual Meeting at VMN's Annual Fall Conference in Williamsburg, VA, on Sept.
-14. Attendance is not required but strongly encouraged.
-See https://vamediation.org/conferences-learning-opportunities for more information.
+Announcement: The awards will be presented during the annual meeting at VMN's 2025 Fall Conference in Glen Allen, VA, on October 4.
+Attendance is not required but strongly encouraged.
+Details will follow upon scholarship notification.

-Please contact Christy Brimmer, VMN Administrator, at virginiamediationnetwork@gmail.com, with any questions.
+Please contact Cindy Carlson at virginiamediationnetwork@gmail.com with any questions.

 The Virginia Mediation Network is a 501(c)6 non-profit organization.